Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Discrete Canonical Noise Distributions

-In particular, combining Proposition \ref{prop:round} with Proposition \ref{prop:CNDsynthetic}, we have an explicit construction for a discrete CND, and by using \citet[Proposition F.6]{awan2023canonical}, we also have a sampling algorithm for this discrete CND.
+In particular, combining Proposition \ref{prop:round} with Proposition \ref{prop:CNDsynthetic}, we have an explicit construction for a discrete CND, and by using Proposition F.6 from \citet{awan2023canonical} (reprinted as Lemma \ref{lem:F6} in the appendix), we also have a sampling algorithm for this discrete CND.

-\begin{example} [Staircase distribution] In the case of $(\ep,\de)$-DP, the discrete CND constructed by rounding the constructed CND of Proposition \ref{prop:CNDsynthetic} has a staircase shape, which has been identified in other DP literature as a near-optimal distribution \citep{geng2015optimal,qin2022differential}.
+\begin{example} [Staircase Distribution] In the case of $(\ep,\de)$-DP, the discrete CND constructed by rounding the constructed CND of Proposition \ref{prop:CNDsynthetic} has a staircase shape, which has been identified in other DP literature as a near-optimal distribution \citep{geng2015optimal,qin2022differential}.
 The pmf of this distribution is illustrated in Figure \ref{fig:staircase}. \end{example}

-\begin{example} [Discrete CNDs not by Rounding] While Proposition \ref{prop:round} tells us that we can construct a discrete CND by rounding a continuous CND, there are also discrete CNDs that do not arise in this manner.
+\begin{example} [Discrete CNDs Not by Rounding] While Proposition \ref{prop:round} tells us that we can construct a discrete CND by rounding a continuous CND, there are also discrete CNDs that do not arise in this manner.
 Recall that for $(\ep,0)$-DP, the unique (continuous) CND is the Tulap distribution \citep{awan2022log}.
-It follows that there is a unique discrete CND for $(\ep,0)$-DP at each $\ep$ and $\Delta$, which is generated by rounding the continuous CND.
+It follows that for each $\ep$ and $\De$, there is a unique discrete CND for $(\ep,0)$-DP generated by rounding the continuous CND.
 However, in the case of $\ep=1$ and $\Delta=2$, we demonstrate that there is an infinite family of discrete CNDs:

 In the case of $\Delta=2$, constraints 2 and 3 of Definition \ref{def:dCND} leave only one degree of freedom: the choice of $F(0)$; this is because symmetry enforces that $F(-1)=1-F(0)$ and the recurrence of 2 fixes all other values of $F$.
 One can then verify that for